American Stories: U.S. History and Government for English Language Learners

-- Participants who achieve a 75%+ attendance and a grade of 75+ earn high school credit for the course from their high school.
+Participants who achieve a 75%+ attendance and a grade of 75+ earn credit for the course from their high school.

-The course is designed to provide ESL and Bi-lingual students with supplemental preparation for the U.S. History & Government Regents exam as well as to help them acquire college level English skills.
-Participants not only strengthen their English language and literacy skills, they deepen their understanding the American history and government content they are learning in high school.
+The course is designed to provide ESL and bilingual students with supplemental preparation for the U.S. History and Government Regents Exam while helping them acquire college-level English skills.
+Participants not only strengthen their English language and literacy skills, but they also deepen their understanding of the American history and government content they are learning in high school.
 The course can be taken for one or for two semesters; the semesters have different curricula.

-- You are currently taking ESL U.S. History & Government in high school (or did last year)
+- You are currently taking ESL U.S. History and Government in high school (or did last year).